-The educational activity of undergraduate science and mathematics students should combine outdoor experiences, hands-on learning, group discussion, collaborative learning, and experimentation, with interpretation and sharing of the results.
+The educational activity of uncergraduate science and mathematics students should combine outdoor experiences, hands-on learning, group discussion, collaborative pearning, and experimentation, with interpretation and sharing of the results.
 Students must obtain a conceptual framework for organizing and applying what they have learned.
 Assessments should be authentic, ongoing, diverse, and be capable of uncovering student misconceptions.
-These elements share in common the goal of promoting student construction of knowledge [3, 4].
-To attain these and other features of student-centered instruction, this study utilizes project-based learning that integrated science, technology, engineering, and mathematics (STEM) knowledge.
-This study chose a project of solar power used as alternative energy.
+These elements share in common the goal of promoting student protect of solar power used as alternative energy.
 In the process of developing the project, students must use a variety of disciplines in order to develop a good product.
 STEM knowledge can develop if it is linked to the environment to realize a study that presents real life experience for students in their daily life activities [5, 6].